Information for Volunteers and Registration Form

 Raft Instructor Responsibilities

-As a raft instructor, one of your responsibilities will be, arming your students with the information that will be on the On-the-River test.
+As a raft instructor, one of your responsibilities will be arming your students with information that will be on the On-the-River test.
 You will receive this information via email before your day on the water to give you ample time to review.
+Other raft instructor responsibilities include but are not limited to; always ensuring the safety of the students in your raft, making sure your students always adhere to the rules, always staying with your students, and keeping your raft moving and on schedule.